 Organize

-Now that you have all the supporting documentation you can get your hands on, start entering everything into a pedigree or family tree chart.
+Now that you have all the supporting documentation you can find, start entering everything into a pedigree or family tree chart.
 When you are done, consider publishing a book for yourself and your family members to enjoy.

-Don’t forget that if you get stuck at any time, you can always enlist the help of other family members or even an expert, which you can find at ProGenealogists.
+Remember that if you get stuck at any time, you can always enlist the help of other family members or even an expert, who you can find at ProGenealogists.